 The Fall of France in the Second World War

-Between 9 May and 22 June 1940, a remarkable German assault on north-west Europe, known as the Battle of France, resulted in the subjugation of not only France but three other countries – Luxembourg, the Netherlands and Belgium.
-It was a dark time in the history of Europe
+Between 9 May and 22 June 1940, a remarkable German assault on north-west Europe, known as the Battle of France, resulted in the capture and subjugation of not only France but three other countries – Luxembourg, the Netherlands and Belgium.
+It also witnessed the retreat of the British Army and its evacuation home from Dunkirk – controlled from Dover Castle – and other western French ports.
+It was a dark time in the history of Europe.

 The Phoney War

 Britain and France entered the Second World War following the German invasion of Poland in September 1939.
 In expectation of a German advance westwards, the British Expeditionary Force (BEF), which grew to 390,000 men over the winter of 1939–40, deployed alongside the troops of its allies in France and Belgium.

 There was a brief French advance into the Saar region of western Germany in September 1939, followed by withdrawal.
 For the rest of the winter, the Allies dug in along the borders facing their opponents, but there was no fighting.
 This period of anticipation became known as the ‘Phoney War’.